-This delicious, dairy free, healthy, frozen Pineapple Smoothie Recipe is sure to become a favorite of yours.
+The Best Pineapple Smoothie Recipe is easy, delicious and awesome?
 Two ingredients (frozen pineapple and almond milk) and easy to whip up!
 Yes!

 Pineapples have lots of great vitamins and minerals too!
 Get a healthy dose of B6, manganese, calcium, vitamin C, potassium, folate and more.

 I recently purchased a Nutribullet and love it, however, it would recommend going with the slightly more powerful version if you are in the market for a smoothie blender.
 If you make smoothies often, it is worth it.
-And, I recently made a batch of my Cashew Cream Cheese and Chives in the Nutribullet.
+And, I recently made a batch of my Vegan Cream Cheese Recipe in the Nutribullet.
 It only took a few minutes and made the cream cheese so creamy!
-I also like the Ninja and Vita Mix blenders.
+I also like the Ninja and Vita-Mix blenders.
 (Affiliate Links)

 I find that in order to be successful in my smoothie a day habit, I need a good routine where ingredients and tools are easily accessible.
 The ten minutes it takes to pull my blender out of the cabinet, and chop up fruits and veggies will come between me and my smoothie, especially during a particularly busy morning.
 However, with a few easy strategies, smoothie success is a breeze, even on the busiest of days.